annaesvensson/yellow-help/yellow-task-list.md

 ## How to improve code

 You can find core functionality in the [core](https://github.com/annaesvensson/yellow-core) and everything else in [extensions](https://datenstrom.se/yellow/extensions/).
 Imagine what the user wants to do and what would make their life easier.
 Remember to focus on people.
 Not on technical details and lots of features.
-For experienced developers there's a [style guide](https://github.com/annaesvensson/yellow-publish/blob/main/style-guide.md).
+For experienced developers there's a [style guide](https://github.com/annaesvensson/yellow-help/blob/main/yellow-style-guide.md).
 Did you improve code?
 The first option is to send a pull request to the responsible developer, it may or may not be accepted.
-The second option is to send a product feedback to the technical support.
+The second option is to give product feedback on the official website.
 The third option is to make a new extension with the modified code.

 ## How to improve documentation

 You can find basic documentation in the [help](https://github.com/annaesvensson/yellow-help) and more detailed documentation in [extensions](https://datenstrom.se/yellow/extensions/).
 Typically the documentation of an extension consists of multiple sections, with examples to copy/paste and settings you can customise.
 Review the entire documentation from the perspective of the user.
 Imagine what the user wants to do and what would make their life easier.
-For experienced writers there's a [style guide](https://github.com/annaesvensson/yellow-publish/blob/main/style-guide.md).
+For experienced writers there's a [style guide](https://github.com/annaesvensson/yellow-help/blob/main/yellow-style-guide.md).
 Did you improve documentation?
 Fork the relevant repository.
 Upload your changes and send a pull request to the developer.

 Do you have questions?
 [Get help](https://datenstrom.se/yellow/help/).